Haxor44/yolo/README.md

 Specify image names or build contexts for each service.

 Configure volumes, networks, and environment variables as needed.
+In this case the newtork created was yolo_net where all the services communicate with each other and the volume created was data for the mongodb

 Define ports mappings for accessing services externally.